dingo/api/readme.md

 ### Responses

 When returning data from your API you'll want it to be formatted so that consumers can easily read and understand it.
-There is usually no need to return an `Illuminate\Http\Response` object from any of your routes.
-Simply returning an array or an Eloquent object is a much better approach:
+Simply returning an array or an Eloquent object will convert it its JSON representation.

 	Route::api(['version' => 'v1', 'prefix' => 'api'], function()
 	{